NUWCDIVNPT/stig-manager/docs/admin-guide/admin-quickstart.rst

 Enable Service Jobs
 ============================

 Service Jobs are scheduled background operations that perform essential database maintenance tasks in STIG Manager. **It is highly recommended that you enable and schedule these jobs to maintain the health of your STIG Manager database.** These jobs help keep your database lean and performant by cleaning up unreferenced data that can accumulate over time.
+They also enable some important features such as Review Aging, which automatically acts on reviews that have not been updated within a configurable time threshold.

 .. thumbnail:: /assets/images/admin-service-jobs.png
       :width: 75%